Testing For Global Covariate Effects in Dynamic Interaction Event Networks

 where

 With this notation, we obtain that

-Now, Lemmas \ref{lem:I2}-\ref{lem:I14} in the supplementary Section \ref{sec:supplement} together with the Cauchy-Schwarz Inequality show that the entire second row as well as the two terms in the sum in the first line converge to zero.
+Now, Lemmas \ref{lem:I3} and \ref{lem:I4} in the supplementary Section \ref{sec:support_lemmas} show that the terms involving $I_3(t)^2$ and $I_4(t)^2$ converge to zero.
+Furthermore, by using additionally the Cauchy-Schwarz Inequality and Lemmas \ref{lem:I2} and \ref{lem:I12}--\ref{lem:I14}, we see that also the cross-terms in the second row converge to zero.
 Thus, the asymptotic behavior of $T_n$ is entirely determined by the terms $I_1$ and $I_2$.
-The convergence of the term involving $I_1(t)$ is studied in the following proposition, the proof of which is deferred to the end of this section.
+The term involving $I_2$ equals exactly what we have to subtract in the formulation of Theorem \ref{thm:T1} (mind the definition of $c_n$)